A new finance platform that allows small businesses to access equity, grants and loans has appointed Vow CEO Tim Brown as CEO.

-Commenting on his appointment and the launch of Swoop in Australia, Mr Brown said: “I’m excited to be developing a business that has already proved its worth in the UK and Ireland, and I’m certain that Swoop will be invaluable to Australian companies that are looking to raise or save money.
+Commenting on his appointment, Mr Brown said: “I’m excited to be developing a business that has already proved its worth in the UK and Ireland, and I’m certain that Swoop will be invaluable to Australian companies that are looking to raise or save money.
 I look forward to growing our team with technical and funding specialists.

 “Another benefit to the Swoop platform is that, until now, there have been few opportunities to introduce Australian businesses to global investors in a smooth and structured way.
 Swoop eases the path to finance and makes connections that would otherwise go undiscovered.”